olgupila/STORM-AI-devkit-2025/docs/dataset.md

 The Satellite Tracking and Orbit Resilience Modeling with AI (STORM-AI) Dataset comprises of a public challenge and private evaluation dataset.

-<b>The full public schallenge problem dataset will be made available to participants when the competition phase begins on December 16, 2024.</b>
+<b>The full public challenge problem dataset will be made available to participants when the competition phase begins.</b>

 ### Warmup Dataset